TheFieryMoth/aneurysm/_sources/unet.md

 crops_root: The directory containing the original crops of the aortas

-output_root: The location you want your final image outputs to be saved to
+output_root: The location you want your final image outputs to be saved to.
+Must exist BEFORE running the script

+`train_path`, `train_anno`, and `crops_root` will need to be changed depending on what set of data you're training on.

 ## Metrics

 The training script automatically performs testing for you and stores the images in whichever directory you set.

 In order to calculate the accuracy of image segmentation, a metric called Jaccard score is used.
-The script to get that is in TutorialTest/training/scripts/get_jaccard_scores.py
+The script to get that is in `TutorialTest/training/scripts/get_jaccard_scores.py`.
+You just need to change the paths of `truthdir` and `preddir` at the very bottom.